bLeYeNk/X1Coin/README.md

 ### Important:

 - ⚠️ **Legal and Ethical Considerations:** Creating actual cryptocurrencies requires careful consideration of legal, ethical, and technical aspects.
-This project does not endorse the creation of real-world cryptocurrencies without due diligence.
+This project does not endorse the creation of real-world cryptocurrencies.

 ### Blockchain Specifications